openhab/openhab-jruby/USAGE.md

 end

-rule "reschedule all timers" do received_command Reschedule_All_Timers, to: ON # Send a command to this item to restart all timers run do
+rule "reschedule all timers" do received_command Reschedule_All_Timers, command: ON # Send a command to this item to restart all timers run do
     gOutdoorLights.members.each do |item_as_timer_id|
       timers.reschedule(item_as_timer_id)